New Year’s Eve tabby cat adoption

 “I wanted a cat who was very different than Amber,” says Jill.
 “It was a way to honor him, but also a way to start over with a cat who maybe saw the world a little differently than he did.”

-Fulfilling a New Year’s promise
+Fulfilling a New Year’s promise to welcome a new cat into her home

 The months flew by and soon New York was awash in holiday lights.
 With New Year’s Eve swiftly approaching, Jill knew she needed to quickly welcome a new cat into her life if she was going to make good on her resolution.
 Still, she wasn’t sure she was ready.
 She still missed Amber.